linna/app/README.md

 </VirtualHost>
 ```

-### .htaccess config for mod_rewrite
+#### .htaccess config for mod_rewrite
 If you haven't access to your apache virtual host configuration,
-you can add .htaccess files to the App for enable mod_rewrite.
+you can add .htaccess files to the app for enable mod_rewrite.

 Create `.htaccess` file in `app/` directory with this content:
 ```ApacheConf